 Both TradingView and Finviz offer a range of subscription plans to cater to different user needs:

-TradingView: Offers free and paid plans, with the paid plans providing additional features and data access.
+- TradingView: Offers free and paid plans, with the paid plans providing additional features and data access.
 The paid plans include Pro, Pro+, and Premium tiers.
-When you use my link, you will receive a 3-day free trial and $30 toward your subscription.
+If you sign up for TradingView using our link, you can get a free trial plus a discount on your subscription.

-Finviz: Provides a free plan with basic features, as well as an Elite subscription plan that offers real-time data, advanced charting, and more.
+- Finviz: Provides a free plan with basic features, as well as an Elite subscription plan that offers real-time data, advanced charting, and more.
+If you plan to sign up for Finviz Elite, consider using our Finviz affiliate link!

 Choosing the Right Platform for Your Needs